 Dynamic Reciprocating Seals

-Hydraulic cylinders require careful gland geometry to balance sealing and friction:
+Hydraulic cylinders require careful gland geometry to balance sealing force and dynamic friction:

-- Groove width: Wider than static grooves to allow thermal expansion and reduce friction
+- Groove width: 1.25–1.35 × CS — wider than static grooves to allow thermal expansion and reduce friction

 Static Seals